timbru31/SilkSpawners/README.md

 *enableCreatureDefault* (true) - If no *enable* is given per-creature, use this instead.

-*dumpEntityMap* (false) - Dump a list of entity IDs and their names to the console, as recognized by the native classes (not Bukkit's wrappers).
-This is useful if you want to debug mods which add new entities.
-After dumping the list you can manually add the IDs and any aliases you want to the creatures list (see below).

 *verboseConfig* (false) - Log verbose configuration information on load.

 *spawnerCommandReachDistance* (6) - How close you have to be to use the /spawner command.